edge-inference/EmbodiedFabric/README.md

 ## Research Problems

 - **R1**: Context-Memory Fabric - How should context be structured and shared for multi-robot VLA coordination?
-- **R2**: Sensor Edge Processing - Can we distribute compute across sensors to lower E2E latency?
+- **R2**: Sensor Edge Processing - When should embodied agents reuse, communicate, or recompute context across sensors, robots, and edge accelerators to meet latency, energy, and reliability constraints?
-- **R3**: Hardware Co-Design - How to co-design hardware and software targeting μAgent SoC tapeout?
+- **R3**: Hardware Co-Design - What runtime and architectural mechanisms can enforce these guarantees efficiently, and which functions should be implemented or accelerated in hardware?

 ## Architecture